For Upper & Middle Back Pain

 If you have pain in your upper back when you move, you may have thoracic disc or dural inflammation.
 If pain travels to the front of your chest when you move your upper or mid back, you may have nerve root inflammation.

 Common tests such as MRIs can show disc bulges and nerve root compression, but may not show a torn and leaking disc.
 A thoracic epidural injection may provide relief if disc, dural, or nerve root inflammation is causing your pain.
+A selective nerve root block can help determine if a specific nerve is causing your pain.

 What happens during an injection?